VR-25/acc/README.md

 # It takes precedence over the regular cooldown settings.

 # cooldown_current (cdc) #
-# Instead of pausing charging periodically during the cooldown phase, limit the max charging current (e.g., to 500 mA)
+# Instead of pausing charging for cooldown_pause seconds, limit the max charging current (e.g., to 500 mA).
+# cooldown_charge can be 0.

 # reset_batt_stats_on_pause (rbsp) #
 # Reset battery stats after pausing charging.